 An Alternative Way To Make Money with Tickets

 Reselling tickets may work as a way to earn money but it is still fairly risky, even if you do get good at spotting which tickets are going to sell well.
 The approach is also one that requires a decent amount of research and time, even when you do get good at it.
 Personally, I can’t imagine attempting to make a decent income from selling tickets and I’d be worried about the legal ramifications if you were to try.

 Instead of reselling tickets though, you can become a “middle man” and promote tickets from legitimate sources without having to buy them yourself.
 It’s a method that involves much less risk and is easier to grow over time.
 How does this work?
 The idea that I’m talking about is something called affiliate marketing.

 With this method, you’re promoting products that belong to other companies.
 The aim is to convince people to buy them and this is often achieved using reviews and just talking about what specific products are good for.

 You can promote virtually anything as an affiliate, including tickets.
 Not all ticket portals have affiliate programs (Ticketmaster, Stubhub), but many do (Brown Paper Tickets, Seat Geek)!

 The nature of affiliate marketing means that you don’t personally have to worry about a product.
 So, you’re not having to buy and resell anything.
 This alone dramatically lowers the risk of the process and makes it easier to earn money.

-You're a country music fan, and start a blog about all your favorite artists.
-You write articles about who's touring, who has a new album, and maybe even land a few interviews with smaller stars.
+You’re a country music fan, and start a blog about all your favorite artists.
+You write articles about who’s touring, who has a new album and maybe even land a few interviews with smaller stars.
 People come to your website for news and info related to country music.
-Next time Chris Stapleton or Florida Georgia Line go on concert, you can tell people where to get tickets.
+Next time Chris Stapleton or Florida Georgia Line goes to the concert, you can tell people where to get tickets.
 Send out an email with your affiliate link, and you can make some money for each ticket sold!